DanKyungu/Airflight/README.md

 Our project flight Mobile app ensures the complete freedom for users, where user at their own system and can :
 Login to this app and can book their tickets
-Our proposed system allows only registered users to book the tickets View timings and cancel their tickets
+Our proposed system allows only registered users to book the tickets, view timings and cancel their tickets.
-In this Proposal the entire work is done on on-line and ticket with id is also provided for passengers as a print document.
+In this Proposal the entire work is done on-line and ticket with a specific id is provideded for passengers in numeric format with a barcode.

 So features is :